cjungmann/schemafw/userguide/SchemaFWSessionProcs.md

 - **App_Session_Cleanup()**
-  Called before, and most importantly, just after processing a http request, this procedure should at least ensure that any sensitive MySQL session variables are set to a safe public state.
+  Called before, and most importantly, just after processing a http request, this procedure should, at a minimum, protect sensitive MySQL session variables.
+The session variables should be set to NULL, an empty string, or, in some cases, a default value.

   #### Session Variables